felipecosta332/systrack-pro/README.md

-# systrack-pro
+# SysTrack Pro

-A simple ERP web app built with React and Django.
+- A simple ERP web app built with React and Django.